Shazcodes/FullStack-Restaurant-Website/README.md

 ## Usage

-This project is intended for private use and is not publicly accessible on GitHub.
-Please ensure that access is limited to authorized team members only.
+This repository is private and intended solely for personal use in the context of resume projects and job applications.

 ## License